kinerik/pyrogram/README.rst

     @app.on_message(Filters.private)
     async def hello(client, message):
-        await message.reply(
+        await message.reply("Hello {}".format(message.from_user.first_name))
-            "Hello {}".format(
-                message.from_user.first_name))

     app.run()

 Pyrogram_ is a **fast**, **fully asynchronous** Telegram Client Library written from the ground up in Python and C.
-It can be used for building custom applications that interact with Telegram MTProto API as both User and Bot.
+It can be used for building custom applications that interact with the Telegram MTProto API as both User and Bot.

 Features
 --------